rezowansifat/Blockchain-Fund-Collector-Smart-Contract/README.md

-# Blockchain-based Decentralized Fund Collector Smart Contract
+# Blockchain Based Decentralized Fund Collector Smart Contract

 This repository contains a blockchain-based decentralized fund collector smart contract.
 The smart contract is designed to collect funds from multiple investors and distribute them to a specified beneficiary in a decentralized and secure manner.